LocalDigitalChatbots/localdigitalchatbots.github.io/_drafts/project-completion-looking-at-what-we-ve-done.md

 Intro

-* Collaboration is difficult to do, but pays dividends if you get it right.
-It involves how you work together as much as what you are working on
+* Collaboration is difficult to do, but pays dividends if you get it right; it involves _how_ you work together as much as _what_ you are working on
-*
+* Perceptions of users' views need to be tested and challenged to see if they are valid
+* The emotional side of a user

 ## Next steps